School of Architecture

 1. Design in Motion

 Course objective: animation will be done in 3D MAX.
-Techniques of modeling will be reviewed; related notions of modeling methods and procedures of animation will be concentrated in more detail level in the class.
+Techniques of modelling will be reviewed; related notions of modelling methods and procedures of animation will be concentrated in more detail level in the class.

 Course organization format and teaching method: lecture, interaction with students, students presentation commented by the teacher.
 Teaching Materials included: 1).ppt series by Chan 2).3D Studio MAX 2013 / 2014 system